V-Sekai/manuals/decisions/20221206-export-godot-vrm-to-the-asset-library.md

 How to migrate to Godot-VRM to submodule format?

-The thing Lyuma got blocked on is that vrm actually contains two addons: vrm and Godot-MToon-Shader
+The thing Lyuma got blocked on is that VRM contains two addons: VRM and Godot-MToon-Shader

 Revive the Godot-MToon-Shader repository which I previously archived.

-But I'll change it so it's only the submodule (contents of the addons folder) and then I'll make the godot vrm addon (submodule) be a branch in the godot-vrm repository
+But I'll change it so it's only the submodule (contents of the addons folder) and then I'll make the Godot VRM addon (submodule) a branch in the godot-vrm repository

 Then we'll make a script to sync the changes to/from the godot-vrm example project which we submit to asset lib